Chapter 11: Diversion

 Despite my dad’s hatred for weed he offered to hide in the bathroom stall at the diversion meeting so he could pee for me.

 We even drove over to the community center the day before and I showed him where the bathrooms were.
 My dad waited in the parking lot for me to text him during my meeting.
-Unfortunately, the testing took place in a different bathroom than the one him and I planned, so even if I had given him the signal in time the plan would not have worked.

 In the end I just went through with it and took the test.
 I went inside the bathroom stall and peed.
 I brought the test out and the tester looked at it briefly.
 It had only been a few seconds since I peed so possibly the test had not registered my results yet.
-The tester briefly looked at my test, saw it was not showing positive for anything at all, and told me to throw it out and I had passed.
+The tester quickly glanced at my test, saw it was not showing positive for anything at all, and told me to throw it out and I had passed.

 As I placed the test in the trash bin, I noticed the test had started to indicate positive for weed but the tester did not see.
+I tried to bury the test in the bottom of the bin as best as I could without drawing any more attention.

 That my friends was a genuine miracle.
 Many people have told me I was just lucky.
 I honestly believe it was divine intervention.
 God was honoring his end of our deal.